Him: You want me to put a comma in "Season's Greetings"?(Apparently, he wasn't alone in his indifference, hence the dubious term "air comma.")

-For this blog entry, I'm going to focus on the difference between how The Associated Press Stylebook and The Chicago Manual of Style handle possessives for words ending in s or an s sound.
-In short, is it "Carlos' stylebook" or "Carlos's stylebook"?
+I’m going to focus on the difference between how The Associated Press Stylebook and The Chicago Manual of Style handle possessives for words ending in s or an s sound.
+In short, is it Carlos’ stylebook or Carlos’s stylebook?

 Both AP and Chicago styles take pronunciation into account, handling new syllables formed by back-to-back sibilants in their own way.
-The style that many of us are accustomed to—simply adding an apostrophe after the s (e.g., "moss' growth") regardless of how the words sound—is a "formerly more common" alternative practice, according to Chicago, one which it does not recommend.
+The style that many of us are accustomed to—simply adding an apostrophe after the s (e.g., moss’ growth) regardless of how the words sound—is a “formerly more common” alternative practice, according to Chicago, one which it does not recommend.
 But just between you and me, you can use this shoot-from-the-hip style in personal e-mail, where you are also free to forgo capitalization completely.
 (This may or may not be a test.)

 General Rules for Forming Possessives